MISP/misp-book/connectors/README.md

 1. To run script, go to the root directory of misp-graph-script and enter `PYTHONHASHSEED=0 python3 script.py` in the command line.

 ## App Registration
-To configure the samples, you'll need to register a new application in the Microsoft [Application Registration Portal](https://apps.dev.microsoft.com/).
+To configure the sample, you'll need to register a new application in the Microsoft [Application Registration Portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps).
-### Follow these steps to register a new application
+Follow these steps to register a new application:
-1. Sign in to the [Azure Portal](https://portal.azure.com/) using either your personal or work or school account.
+1. Sign in to the [Application Registration Portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps) using either your personal or work or school account.

-1. Under My Azure Active Directory, choose App registrations (if you are suggested to use the preview, use that) choose New registration.
+1. Choose **New registration**.

-1. Enter an application name, and choose Register
+1. Enter an application name, and choose **Register**.

-1. Next you'll see the registration page for your app.
-Copy and save the `Application (client) Id` & `Directory (tenant) ID` field.You will need it later to complete the configuration process.
+1. Next you'll see the overview page for your app.
+Copy and save the **Application Id** field.
+You will need it later to complete the configuration process.

-1. Under Certificates & secrets, choose `New client secret` and give it a name.
-A new password will be displayed under Client secrets.
+1. Under **Certificates & secrets**, choose **New client secret** and add a quick description.
+A new secret will be displayed in the **Value** column.
 Copy this password.
-This will be your `client secret`.
-You will need it later to complete the configuration process.
+You will need it later to complete the configuration process and it will not be shown again.

-1. Under Authentication, find Implicit grant choose both `Access tokens` & `ID tokens` and save.
+1. Under **API permissions**, choose **Add a permission > Microsoft Graph**.

-1. Under API permissions click `Add a permission`, choose Microsoft Graph, under `Application permissions`, under ThreatIndicators add ThreatIndicators.ReadWrite.OwnedBy.
-You will be taken back to the API permissions screen, click `Grant admin consent for Default Directory`
+1. Under **Application Permissions**, add the permissions/scopes required for the sample.
+This sample requires **ThreatIndicators.ReadWrite.OwnedBy**.
     >Note: See the [Microsoft Graph permissions reference](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference) for more information about Graph's permission model.

 1. Modify the RequestManager.py file to comment out line 121-124.
 (This allows the script to run without failing due to line 123 being divided by `avg_speed` incase it starts as `0`.